WebberZone/top-10-fast-tracker/README.md

 ## Frequently Asked Questions

-If you're looking for support [create an issue in the Github repository](https://github.com/WebberZone/top-10-fast-tracker/issues).
+If you're looking for support for this addon, [create an issue in the Github repository](https://github.com/WebberZone/top-10-fast-tracker/issues).
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

 ## About this repository

 This GitHub repository always holds the latest development version of the plugin.
-In addition to stable releases, latest beta versions are made available under [releases](https://github.com/WebberZone/top-10/releases).
+In addition to stable releases, latest beta versions are made available under [releases](https://github.com/WebberZone/top-10-fast-tracker/releases).